 From Weeds and Dirt to an Urban Farm

 Kyle Hagerty is the very essence of the modern homesteader.
 He grows his own food and has a hefty social media presence, with a YouTube channel (@urbanfarmstead) and accounts on Facebook, Pinterest, Instagram and TikTok.
-Young, photogenic and media savvy, he and his wife Morgan have been featured in Sunset Magazine and Better Homes and Gardens, extolling the joys of the urban farm they created six years ago in the backyard of their East Sacramento home.
+Young, photogenic and media savvy, he has been featured in Sunset Magazine and Better Homes and Gardens, extolling the joys of the urban farm created six years ago in the backyard of his East Sacramento home.

-Around the time they harvested their first tomato, the city passed an urban farming ordinance allowing residents to sell homegrown produce from their property.
-So the couple built a little wooden farm stand and put it out on their driveway.
-Operating under the name East Sac Farms, they gave away whatever produce they didn’t eat themselves.
-They plowed any donations they received right back into the farm.
-Eventually, they had the biggest little farm in town, growing tomatoes, peppers, cucumbers, beans, squash, tomatillos, corn, artichokes and tons of herbs.
+Around the time he harvested the first tomato, the city passed an urban farming ordinance allowing residents to sell homegrown produce from their property.
+So he built a little wooden farm stand and put it out on their driveway.
+Operating under the name East Sac Farms, he gave away whatever produce he didn’t eat.
+He plowed any donations received right back into the farm.
+Eventually, he had the biggest little farm in town, growing tomatoes, peppers, cucumbers, beans, squash, tomatillos, corn, artichokes and tons of herbs.
 Not to mention berries: blackberries, raspberries, thornless boysenberries and unique varieties like golden berries and wonder berries—“things you can’t even find at the farmers market,” says Hagerty.
 And fruit trees, too: cherry, kiwi, peach, nectarine, fig, pineapple and guava.
 Hagerty constructed trellises for butternut squash and roof-gutter planters for microgreens.
 All this on a regulation-size (read: not very large) East Sac lot.

-Because they didn’t want their yard to look like a farm, Hagerty also built an outdoor kitchen, seating area and patio.
-Through Instagram, they connected with other food-centric folks and held pop-up dinners in their backyard, featuring their own produce and locally sourced meats, wine and beer.
+Because he didn’t want the yard to look like a farm, Hagerty also built an outdoor kitchen, seating area and patio.
+Through Instagram, he connected with other food-centric folks and held pop-up dinners in the backyard, featuring his own produce and locally sourced meats, wine and beer.

-The couple recently moved to a new house in East Sac, with a larger lot and room to grow their family.
-Like their first home, it had a blank-slate backyard, and Hagerty started a YouTube channel to share the process of creating his new urban farmstead.
+He recently moved to a new house in East Sac, with a larger lot and room to grow.
+Like the first home, it had a blank-slate backyard, and Hagerty started a YouTube channel to share the process of creating his new urban farmstead.
 Every week, he releases instructional videos with titles like “How to Propagate Fig Trees” and “How to Build a Fence Panel Trellis.”
 Viewers write in with gardening questions.
 “I seldom tell people that I don’t know something,” he says.
 “Instead, I tell them I’ll find out the answer.”